SAPInsideTrackBrisbane/sitbne-site-generator/content/posts/2023-06-02/index.md

     - WDI5
 ---

 Well a lot has happened since we last got together.
 We had a glorious line up tee'd up back in 2021, but covid hit and ended face to face meetups as we knew it.
 It's now 2023 and we're so happy the world is now back to normal(ish).
-Post covid ending, it's taken us a little while longer to get back into the swing of things, but I'm so pleased to announce that we're finally ready to come back with a bang.
+Post covid ending, it's taken us a little while longer to get back into the swing of things, but I'm so pleased to announce that we're finally ready to come back & we're doing it with a bang.

 We've managed secure two top drawer speakers in [Volker Buzek](https://twitter.com/vobu) and [Mauricio Lauffer](https://twitter.com/mauriciolauffer) for our next event on the 2nd June 2023.